 Now I get it this might not be everyone’s favorite Christmas tree, but this is what I came up with last year, where I am only utilizing 3 boards from a pallet.
 But I have since seen some really cool and simple ideas of Christmas trees made from driftwood or pallets.

 These are all zero waste presents, and the best part is you will learn a new skill, or you get to have an experience.

 But what do you do with the family members that are still wanting things over experience?

 In most cases, and this is what I am doing on my blog here is to live by example.
-But not only that, you can educate your loved ones when you opt-in for an online course of writing rather than a new gadget.
+But not only that, you can educate your loved ones when you opt in for an online course in writing rather than a new gadget.

 Having less is more.
 I am not saying you need to convert your friends/family to minimalists, but you would be surprised to see the difference.
 The less stuff you have that is screaming for attention, the more you can focus on the important things in life.